MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-app-service-configure-deployment-sources.md

 > [!NOTE]
 > You will require a GitHub account to complete this task.
 You may wish to use an account for your organization rather than a personal account.

-1. Login to GitHub, browse to https://www.github.com/settings/developers and click **Register a new application**
+1. Log in to GitHub, browse to https://www.github.com/settings/developers and click **Register a new application**
     ![GitHub - Register a new application][3]
 2. Enter an **Application name** for example - App Service on Azure Stack
-3. Enter the **Homepage URL**.  **This must be the Azure Stack Portal address** for example - https://portal.azurestack.local
+3. Enter the **Homepage URL**.  **The Homepage URL must be the Azure Stack Portal address** for example - https://portal.azurestack.local
 4. Enter an **Application Description**
 5. Enter the **Authorization callback URL**.
-In a default Azure Stack deployment this is in the form https://portal.azurestack.local/tokenauthorize, if you are running under a different domain please substitute your domain for azurestack.local
+In a default Azure Stack deployment the URL is in the form https://portal.azurestack.local/tokenauthorize, if you are running under a different domain substitute your domain for azurestack.local
     ![GitHub - Register a new application with values populated][4]
 6. Click **Register application**.
 You will now be presented with a page listing the **Client ID** and **Client Secret** for the application.
     ![GitHub - Completed application registration][5]
-7. If you do not wish to configure any other Deployment Sources please proceed to [Schedule Repair of Management Roles](azure-stack-app-service-configure-deployment-sources.md#Schedule-Repair-of-Management-Roles).
+7. If you do not wish to configure any other Deployment Sources, proceed to [Schedule Repair of Management Roles](azure-stack-app-service-configure-deployment-sources.md#Schedule-Repair-of-Management-Roles).

 ## Configure BitBucket

 > [!NOTE]
-> You will require a BitBucket account to complete this task.
-You may wish to use an account for your organisation rather than a personal account.
+> You require a BitBucket account to complete this task.
+You may wish to use an account for your organization rather than a personal account.

-1. Login to BitBucket and browse to **Integrations** under your account
+1. Log in to BitBucket and browse to **Integrations** under your account
     ![BitBucket Dashboard - Integrations][7]
 2. Click **OAuth** under Access Management and **Add consumer**
     ![BitBucket Add OAuth Consumer][8]
 3. Enter a **Name** for the consumer, for example App Service on Azure Stack
 4. Enter a **Description** for the application
 5. Enter the **Callback URL**.
-In a default Azure Stack deployment this is in the form https://portal.azurestack.local/TokenAuthorize, if you are running under a different domain please substitute your domain for azurestack.local.
+In a default Azure Stack deployment the Callback URL is in the form https://portal.azurestack.local/TokenAuthorize, if you are running under a different domain substitute your domain for azurestack.local.
 The Url must follow the capitalization as listed here for BitBucket integration to succeed.
 6. Enter the **URL** - this should be the Azure Stack Portal URL, for example https://portal.azurestack.local
 7. Select the **Permissions** required **Repositories** : **Read**
     **Webhooks : **Read and write**
 8. Click **Save**.
 You will now see this new application, along with the **Key** and **Secret** under **OAuth consumers**.
     ![BitBucket Application Listing][9]
-9. If you do not wish to configure any other Deployment Sources please proceed to [Schedule Repair of Management Roles](azure-stack-app-service-configure-deployment-sources.md#Schedule-Repair-of-Management-Roles).
+9. If you do not wish to configure any other Deployment Sources, proceed to [Schedule Repair of Management Roles](azure-stack-app-service-configure-deployment-sources.md#Schedule-Repair-of-Management-Roles).

 ## Configure OneDrive

 > [!NOTE]
 > OneDrive for Business Accounts are not currently supported.
-You will need to have a Microsoft Account linked to a OneDrive account to complete this task.
-You may wish to use an account for your organisation rather than a personal account.
+You need to have a Microsoft Account linked to a OneDrive account to complete this task.
+You may wish to use an account for your organization rather than a personal account.

-1. Browse to https://apps.dev.microsoft.com/?referrer=https%3A%2F%2Fdev.onedrive.com%2Fapp-registration.htm and login using your Microsoft Account.
+1. Browse to https://apps.dev.microsoft.com/?referrer=https%3A%2F%2Fdev.onedrive.com%2Fapp-registration.htm and Log in using your Microsoft Account.
 2. Click **Add an app** under **My applications**
 ![OneDrive Applications][10]
 3. Enter a **Name** for the New Application Registration, enter **App Service on Azure Stack**, and click **Create Application**